XiaosuTong/web/SVM/docs/01.intro.Rmd

 - If C is $\infty$, then all constraints are enforced to be satisfied, which called hard margin.
 In this extreme case, we do not have soft margin solution, and which goes back to original SVM.

+The value of C can also be viewed as a way to trade off between overfitting (high variance) and underfitting (high bias).
+- If C is too small, it will cause the overfitting problem
+- If C is too large, it will then cause the underfitting problem.

 Then the optimization problem can be reformed using **Lagrange multipliers** method.
 Let us define the **Lagrangian** to be: